<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 The ideal approach, especially from a customer experience perspective, is to avoid shedding, time-shifting, or degrading services.
 Instead, adding capacity is often the best solution for handling workload spikes.

-Cloud providers offer features like autoscaling Virtual Machines (VMs) and infrastructure components, while Kubernetes can automatically scale pods based on changes in workloads.
+Cloud providers offer features like autoscaling Virtual Machines (VMs) and infrastructure components, while Kubernetes can automatically scale pods based on workload changes.
 Manual intervention is rarely required unless the pool of available resources is exhausted, such as during a zone failure in a public cloud.

 Advanced capacity planning and proactive monitoring can significantly contribute to the creation of more resilient services.